 - Bake at 350° for 10-15 minutes or until cake springs back when lightly touched.
 Cool for 5 minutes; invert cake onto a kitchen towel dusted with confectioners' sugar.
 Gently peel off waxed paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool on a wire rack.

-- For filling, in a bowl, beat cream cheese, confectioners' sugar, butter and vanilla until fluffy.
+- For filling, in a mixing bowl, beat cream cheese, confectioners' sugar, butter and vanilla until fluffy.
 Fold in nuts.
 Unroll cake; spread filling evenly over cake to within 1/2 in. of edges.
 Roll up again.
 Cover and refrigerate until serving.
 Dust with confectioners' sugar if desired.
 Yield: 8-10 servings.

 Originally published as Sweet Potato Cake Roll in Country Woman Christmas Annual 2002, p43